 It is well known that preferences are not invariant across elicitation processes or contexts, suggesting that there may be systematic differences between choice and judgement tasks (Moore 2004).
 Thus, when predicting market shares or choices via choice simulators, such differences should be taken into consideration.
 Surprisingly, current choice simulators based on judgement tasks ignore them, even though the selection of choice simulator has a huge impact on the validity of predictions based on judgement tasks (Hartmann and Sattler 2004).

-Klapper, D, Eckert, C & Temme, J 2005, 'Another Look at Loss Aversion in Brand Choice Data: Can we Characterize the Loss Averse Consumer?', International Journal of Research in Marketing, vol. 22, no. 3, pp. 239-254.View/Download from: UTS OPUS or Publisher's site
+Klapper, D, Eckert, C & Temme, J 2005, 'Another Look at Loss Aversion in Brand Choice Data: Can we Characterize the Loss Averse Consumer?', International Journal of Research in Marketing, vol. 22, no. 3, pp. 239-254.View/Download from: Publisher's site

 Much research has focused on the effects of reference prices on brand choice decisions using scanner panel data.
 The theory and application are well-documented and accepted.
 However, researchers have found contrary results on the existence of loss aversion in consumer goods markets.
 Loss aversion is a phenomenon based on the reference dependent theory that consumers respond more to losses (reference price < price) than to gains (reference price > price).
 The mixed results on the existence of loss aversion can be a result of not adequately accounting for consumer heterogeneity in response to marketing effects.
 Therefore, we focus our analysis on loss aversion and adequately accounting for consumer heterogeneity.
 We estimate a reference dependent model with a mixed logit specification that allows for a continuous distribution of response heterogeneity in the population.
 We use Gibbs Sampling to obtain individual estimates.
 Our estimation results from two different consumer goods categories, which show that the degree of loss aversion is small after properly accounting for heterogeneity.
 Further, we accomplish a posterior analysis and investigate whether the individual response to gains and losses can be attributed to consumer specific characteristics.
 The relation of the estimated individual specific variables to households' sociodemographic and psychographic variables as well as to observed purchase behavior reveal interesting insights into which consumers respond more or less to price deviations from their reference point.
 Hence, our results are important for the development of effective pricing strategies and the timing of price promotions.

-Daly, A, Hess, S & Eckert, C 2013, 'Workshop report: working with repeated choice data' in Hess, S & Daly, A (eds), Choice Modelling The State of the Art and the State of Practice, Edward Elgar Publishing, Cheltenham, UK, pp. 91-106.View/Download from: UTS OPUS or Publisher's site
+Daly, A, Hess, S & Eckert, C 2013, 'Workshop report: working with repeated choice data' in Hess, S & Daly, A (eds), Choice Modelling The State of the Art and the State of Practice, Edward Elgar Publishing, Cheltenham, UK, pp. 91-106.View/Download from: Publisher's site

 In recent years the study of data containing multiple responses from each individual has become the approach of preference for choice modelling, mainly due to increasing reliance on data from stated choice surveys.
 Multiple responses offer analysts the opportunity to distinguish within-respondent from between-respondent heterogeneity, to investigate behaviour by the same respondent under a range of attribute level combinations and to study behaviours that may not exist in current markets; moreover there are often cost savings in this approach compared with alternative data capture procedures.
 Notwithstanding these advantages, the analysis of data containing multiple responses from individuals presents specific issues.
 It is necessary to make allowance for the correlation of individuals' repeated responses arising from their specific unmeasured attributes in order to avoid biases in the inferences drawn from the data.
 The issues involved have been known for some years and methods have been developed to deal with them, but work continues and two schools of thought can be distinguished, each offering distinct insights.
 The first school takes the approach of modelling responses at the aggregate (sample) level while making allowances for the repeated choice nature of the data either explicitly or through correction approaches.
 The second approach is to develop a model for each individual respondent, thus bypassing the issue of separating out individual-specific effects